PTSD Resolution Secures Renewed Accreditation

 Notes to Editors

 About PTSD Resolution PTSD Resolution (Charity No. 1202649) provides free, prompt, confidential and effective mental health treatment for Armed Forces' veterans, reservists and their families worldwide.
 Founded in 2009, the charity delivers therapy through a UK network of 200 Human Givens therapists, available locally and online.
-It has treated nearly 4,800 clients to date.
-The charity operates with no salaried staff or assets, ensuring funds go directly to delivering therapy and essential research, at an average cost of £901 per therapy programme.
+It has treated over 4,800 clients to date.
+The charity operates with no salaried staff or assets, ensuring funds go directly to delivering therapy and essential research, at an average cost of £910 per therapy programme.

-Media Contact PTSD Resolution www.ptsdresolution.org Helpline: 0300 302 0551
+PTSD Resolution www.ptsdresolution.org Helpline: 0300 302 0551

 Q. What is QNVMHS accreditation?